genn-team/genn/README.md

 - Select the 'Desktop development with C++' configuration during the installation process.

 ##### Linux or Windows with WSL 2
 -  On Linux, the GNU Compiler Collection (GCC) 7.5 or above is required.
-This can be obtained from your Linux distribution repository,
--  For example on Ubuntu by running ``sudo apt-get install g++``
+This can be obtained from your Linux distribution repository, for example on Ubuntu by running ``sudo apt-get install g++``
 -  Install the development version of libffi.
 For example, on Ubuntu you can do this by running ``sudo apt-get install libffi-dev``.

 #### CUDA (NVIDIA GPU only)
 -  If your machine has an NVIDIA GPU and you haven't installed CUDA already, obtain a fresh installation of the NVIDIA CUDA toolkit from https://developer.nvidia.com/cuda-downloads
-- Be sure to pick CUDA and C++ compiler versions which are compatible - the latest C++ compiler need not necessarily be compatible with the latest CUDA toolkit.
+- Be sure to pick CUDA and C++ compiler versions which are compatible - the latest C++ compiler is not necessarily be compatible with the latest CUDA toolkit.
 - GeNN uses the ``CUDA_PATH`` environment variable to determine which version of CUDA to build against.
     - On Windows, this is set automatically when installing CUDA.
-However, if you choose, you can verify which version is selected by running ``$env:CUDA_PATH`` in a PowerShell prompt.
+However, if you choose, you can verify which version is selected by running ``echo %CUDA_PATH%`` in a commmand prompt.
-    - On Linux, you need to set ``CUDA_PATH`` manually with:
-    ``export CUDA_PATH=/usr/local/cuda``
-    assuming CUDA is installed in /usr/local/cuda (the standard location on Ubuntu Linux).
+    - On Linux, you need to set ``CUDA_PATH`` manually using ``export CUDA_PATH=/usr/local/cuda``, assuming CUDA is installed in /usr/local/cuda (the standard location on Ubuntu Linux).
 To make any of these changes persistent, add this command to your login script (e.g. ``.profile`` or ``.bashrc``).

 # HIP (AMD or NVIDIA GPU)
 - If your machine has an AMD GPU and you haven't installed HIP yet, follow the instructions at https://rocm.docs.amd.com/projects/HIP/en/latest/install/install.html.